Searchbreed

 See Spot & Tango

-What a Samoyed actually costs year one
+What to budget for a Samoyed in year one.

 Food (year one)